cmchenry/HumanActivityRecognition/Readme.md

 4. Open the "human-activity-recognition.Rproject"
 5. Obtain the "plyr" package by running `install.packages("plyr")` at the R Console.
 6. In the R Console, run `source("run_analysis.R")`
-7. The output will be a file in the project directory called, "tidy_wearable_ordered.txt"
+7. The output will be a file in the project directory called "tidy_wearable_ordered.txt".

 ####Tranformations a Create Tidy Dataset
 The following were the transformations of the source data used to create the resulting tidy dataset: